Market sustainability and fair cost of care (FCoC)

 FCoC exercise

-From the information we received from providers we were able to complete and submit to the DHSC the two Cost of Care Reports for their review and approval and are now publishing them on our website as required.
+We received costs from providers as needed.
+We submitted to the DHSC the two Cost of Care Reports for their review and approval.
+The reports are on our website as required.

-As noted in the published documents we are reviewing the data collected from our providers and will be working with providers to identify a fair cost of care.
+We are reviewing the data from our providers.
+We will be working with them to identify a fair cost of care.

 Market Sustainability Plan [pdf document]